spencertiberi/manual50/notes/grading.md

 - “To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?”
 - Hardest for students to understand, so its important to model what good design looks like.
 - The most subjective of the three axes.
+- Amorphous, evolving
-- Amorphous, evolving.
-What may have once been considered good design may now generally be considered poor.
+  - What may have once been considered good design may now generally be considered poor.
 - Of the three axes, this will likely be the most time-consuming to assess.
   - This is the type of feedback you want your students to get.
-    - Why uses a while loop instead of a for loop? etc.
+    - "Why uses a while loop instead of a for loop?" etc.
   - GitHub makes this process easier.
-- Students will benefit most from qualitative feedback most here (e.g., comments/notes on cs50.me submissions page), so they can apply those comments in the future.
+- Students will benefit most from qualitative feedback most here (e.g., comments/notes on cs50.me submissions page), as they can apply those comments in the future.
 - Questions to consider (among others):
   - ~~Do I see repetition here that could be eliminated?~~
   - ~~Do I see loops here that could be eliminated?~~
   - ~~Are there magic numbers (hard-coded constants) that could be eliminated?~~
   - Can I eliminate:
-    - repetition
+    - Repetition
-    - loops
+    - Loops
-    - magic numbers
+    - Magic numbers
   - Is there a “shorter” way to accomplish the same thing?
     - Length of code is a good starting place for determining design.
   - Should this code have been broken out into its own function?